-Directors Larry and Andy Wachowski reteam with cinematographer Bill Pope on the futuristic, eye-popping action thriller The Matrix.
+Directors Larry and Andy Wachowski reteam with cinematographer Bill Pope on this futuristic, eye-popping action thriller.

 Unit photography by Jason Boland, courtesy of Warner Bros.

 Computerized gadgetry has assumed such an increasingly pervasive role in our everyday lives — from microprocessor-controlled automobiles to hyperspeed Internet e-mail and cell phones — that one might wonder if the tail is wagging the dog.
 With the impending end of the millennium inducing waves of paranoia and Y2K computer-crash hysteria, it's not surprising that technophobic films such as Stanley Kubrick’s 2001: A Space Odyssey (1968) and James Cameron’s The Terminator (1984) seem ever-more accurate in their depictions of microchips run amok.

 The Matrix, a new film from sibling filmmakers Larry and Andy Wachowski, offers an even more grim vision of the future.
 Born in Chicago in the mid-1960s, the Wachowskis grew up on a healthy diet of comic books, Japanese animation and films of all kinds.
 While working at construction jobs, the brothers began to write comics and screenplays that combined the seemingly dissimilar aesthetics of their favorite mediums.
 Before making their directorial debut in 1997 with the dark and stylish heist thriller Bound (which they also co-wrote), the duo had already penned the script for The Matrix.